Mattress & Upholstery

 Blood

 Blood is impossible to miss on a clean white surface and it is one of the toughest stains to remove.
 It is crucial, though, that the right methods are applied depending on whether you are trying to clean a fresh or old blood stain off your mattress.
-Here a few things to try:
+Here are a few things to try:

 • Cold water – When it comes to fresh blood stains, nothing works better than cold water.
 You don’t have to pre-treat the stain with any chemical or other types of cleaners.
 Just take a clean cloth or sponge and get them wet.
 Then, gently blot the stain.
 Do not scrub, though, or you could spread it further and deeper into the mattress.
 Clean the cloth/sponge and repeat until the stain is fully removed.

 • Baking soda – While we are on the topic of removing fresh blood stains, baking soda is great for emergencies.
-Its absorbing and whitening properties will work in your favour, preventing deeper penetration of the liquid into the fabric and change of colour.
+Its absorbing and whitening properties will work in your favour, preventing deeper penetration of the liquid into the fabric and a change of colour.
 Sprinkle generously over the stain until completely covered, leave to dry and then wash with cold water.

-• Salt and Hydrogen peroxide – If you have a few days or weeks old blood stain on your mattress, you can try getting it out with these two products.
+• Salt and hydrogen peroxide – If you have a few days or weeks old blood stain on your mattress, you can try getting it out with these two products.
 First, you need to wet the stain with cold water again, then apply some salt on it.
-To agitate the stain, you can gently scrub with an old toothbrush.
+To agitate the stain, you can gently scrub it with an old toothbrush.
 Let it sit on the stain for an hour or two, then rinse with cold water.
 You can repeat this if there is still some of the blood left or dab with a little bit of hydrogen peroxide to give the material that perfectly white look again.

 Bleach is often a preferred method to treat blood stains because of its effectiveness.
 However, it may cause some yellowing on certain fabrics and it comes with a strong smell that is hard to ignore.
 If bleach is still your choice for fighting mattress stains, then we would recommend you go with the non-chlorine kind.